zer0def/nginxinc-kubernetes-ingress/docs/content/app-protect-dos/configuration.md

       tls_fingerprint: "on"
   ```

-Then add a reference in the `DosProtectedResrouce` to the `ApDosPolicy`:
+Then add a reference in the `DosProtectedResource` to the `ApDosPolicy`:
   ```yaml
    apiVersion: appprotectdos.f5.com/v1beta1
    kind: DosProtectedResource